nuxeo-archives/org.eclipse.ecr/README.md

 The shell is available as a standalone application (running in terminal on Unix like systems or on Windows).
 You can download the last version of the shell here:
 <https://maven.nuxeo.org/nexus/service/local/artifact/maven/redirect?r=public-releases&g=org.nuxeo.shell&a=nuxeo-shell&v=5.4.1-I20110125_0115&e=jar>

-To connect to the server type `connect http://localhost:8080/ecr/automation -u Administrator`.
+To connect to the server type `connect http://localhost:8080/ecr/automation -u admin`.
 For a complete documentation of the shell see

  <https://doc.nuxeo.com/display/NXDOC/Nuxeo+Shell+%28admin%27s+best+friend%29>

 You can also install the shell as an Eclipse Plugin (tested only on Helios and Indigo).
 Here is the update site:  <http://osgi.nuxeo.org/p2/ecr/ide/>.
-To connect to a development instance type `connect -u Administrator`.
+To connect to a development instance type `connect -u admin`.
 You can also connect to other remote ECR servers by specifying the right automation URL when connecting.

 To launch the ECR Shell view got to Window > Show View > Other ... and select ECR > ECR Shell.